Metropolitan Cathedral of Panama City: Elevated to Basilica

 On December 22, 2014, the Archbishop of Panama José Domingo Ulloa Mendieta announced that the Dicastery for Divine Worship and the Discipline of the Sacraments conferred on the metropolitan cathedral the title of minor basilica, with all the tasks and obligations that this entails in the liturgical and pastoral sphere.
 The title was granted after a request from the Panamanian episcopal conference.
 From now on it bears the title of Cathedral Basilica Santa María la Antigua.

+Devotion to Santa María la Antigua

+The cathedral and the Archdiocese of Panamá is dedicated to the Blessed Virgin Mary as "Our Lady of the Ancient."
+(Spanish: Nuestra Señora de la Antigua) The devotion originated with an image venerated in Seville Cathedral.

+On May 31, 2025, the Dicastery for Divine Worship and the Discipline of the Sacraments granted the pontifical decree of canonical coronation to the venerated Marian image in the Cathedral Basilica, marking the first decree of coronation in the name and by the authority of Pope Leo XIV.

+The coronation took place on September 9, 2025, in commemoration of the centenary of the elevation as an archdiocese.
+His Excellency, Most Reverend José Ángel Saiz Meneses, Archbishop of Seville presided over the ceremony and placed the crown on the image.
+Upon its coronation ceremony, it became the second Marian image in the country to receive a pontifical coronation, following Our Lady of Mercy which was crowned in 2018.